system76/docs/_articles/system-firmware.md

 ### Disabling the ME

-For machines not running Open Firmware, a few extra steps may be required after an update to ensure the Intel ME is disabled.
+For laptops not running Open Firmware, a few extra steps may be required after an update to ensure the Intel ME is disabled.

 Depending on the model, two blue boxes may appear in succession with a message about the CMOS. **Press <kbd>Enter</kbd>** to dismiss each one.
 The system may also power off and on again at this point.